• Skip to primary navigation

 In case you need some convincing, let me tell you why it’s totally worth throwing this dish together.

 1. It’s super easy!
-This “dump and go” meal only requires three steps, a handful of ingredients, and about 30 minutes from start to finish.
+This dump-and-go Instant Pot recipe only requires three steps, a handful of ingredients, and about 30 minutes from start to finish.
+Check out all of our easy Instant Pot Chicken Recipes.

 2. Delicious!
 The combo of all the vegetables, the andouille sausage, and seasonings create a complex flavor explosion in your mouth without much work.